 Home remedies include:

 A salivary gland stone or sialolithiasis is a calcified structure that can form inside a salivary gland or duct.
-It can prevent the saliva flow into the mouth.
+It can prevent saliva flow into the mouth.
 This can lead to blocked saliva glands.
-The most of stones influence the submandibular glands placed at the floor of the mouth.
+Most of the stones influence the submandibular glands placed at the floor of the mouth.
 Rarely, these stones can affect the parotid glands, positioned on the inside of the cheeks, or the sublingual glands, which are below the tongue.
 Many people with this condition have numerous stones.

 Salivary stones develop when chemicals in the spit pile up in the duct or gland.
 They mostly contain calcium and the specific cause for their creation is unknown.
 Some circumstances like thickened saliva and poor saliva flow may be some causes of sialolithiasis.
 These factors can include poor eating, dehydration and use of some medications.
 This involves antihistamines, psychiatric drugs, blood pressure drugs, and bladder control drugs.
 An injury to your salivary glands may increase the risk of sialolithiasis.